Frequently Asked Questions

 Are all research years treated equally?

 DORA Core is an ongoing effort.
-Learn more, and provide feedback, in the DORA Core GitHub Discussion.
+Learn more, and provide feedback, in DORA GitHub Discussions.

 Accelerate State of DevOps Report 2023